medic/rdt-capture/README.md

 # Installation
 RDTScan utilizes [OpenCV for Android](https://opencv.org/android/) for many of the image processing steps, which in turn relies on [Android's Native Development Kit (NDK)](https://developer.android.com/ndk/).
 Setting up these resources can be difficult for some developers, so there are two options for getting started with RDTScan:
 * **No existing project:** If you are making a smartphone app from scratch, you can simply clone the repository directly and build your app on top of what has already been provided.
-This repository has all of the resources properly configured along with a fully-functioning user interface.
+This repository has all of the dependencies properly configured along with a fully-functioning app that developers can use to get started.
 * **Existing project:** If you have a smartphone app that has already been made and you are looking to add RDTScan to it, you will still need to add OpenCV for Android to your project.
 The [official tutorial](https://docs.opencv.org/2.4/doc/tutorials/introduction/android_binary_package/O4A_SDK.html) for doing this is fairly outdated, but there are plenty of other tutorials out there depending on your environment.
 Once you have done that, copy `RDT.java`, `ImageProcessor.java`, and `RDTCameraView.java` over to your project.

 ## Troubleshooting: